l-atelier-des-chercheurs/dodoc/README.md

 -->  1 blog : http://www.lopendoc.org/dodoc/

-To debug dodoc, you can enable extra-logging with the following command:
+To debug DoDoc, you can enable extra-logging with the following command:
 ```npm run debug```